cgx027/on-static/README.md

 * httpFileServiceRootDir: the root dir that the sourcebound service will serve.
 It should be a relative path to the on-static root directory.
 Furture work can be added to support absolute path.
 * httpFileServiceApiRoot: the API root for southbound service.
 * isoDir: the dir where user uploaded iso files will be stored.
 Also a relative path.
 * inventoryFile: the file where user image settings are stored.
-This should ONLY be set to ./config.json' by now but can be refactored to be other files.
 * images: the user image settings.
 Updated as per user calls southbound APIs.